bulgantamiri/fibostackclient/doc/source/cli/authentication.rst

 Detailed Process
 ----------------

-The authentication process in OpenStackClient is all contained in and handled by the ``ClientManager`` object.
+The authentication process in fibostackClient is all contained in and handled by the ``ClientManager`` object.

 * On import ``api.auth``: